LeoJoaquinO/tienda_ecommerce/README.md

     ```
 6. Open [http://localhost:9002](http://localhost:9002) with your browser to see the result.

-With the default setup (no database credentials), the admin panel will appear to work, but changes won't be saved permanently.
+With the default setup (no database or Mailchimp credentials), the admin panel will appear to work (but changes won't persist), and the newsletter form will be disabled.

 ---